Douglas N. Letter

 Ms. Hsu joined the Office of General Counsel as a law clerk in May 2018.
 Ms. Hsu is an evening student at the George Washington University Law School, where she is a member of the Moot Court Board.
 She received her B.A. with honors from the State University of New York at Stony Brook in 2013 and her M.S. from Purdue University.

 Ms. James joined the Office of General Counsel as Administrative Director in January 2017.
 Ms. James is a familiar face to long-time House employees.
-She brings over twenty-three years’ Hill experience to OGC with wide-ranging skills in office management, administration, and constituent services.
+She brings over twenty-four years’ Hill experience to OGC with wide-ranging skills in office management, administration, and constituent services.
 Ms. James began her professional career working on the Hill serving her hometown Congressman.
 Upon his retirement, she worked for two additional House Members in an office management role, overseeing office logistics and staff.
 Ms. James graduated from Oklahoma State University with her bachelor of arts degree in Psychology with an emphasis on graduate studies.